Charles Guthrie - Obituary

 1/1

 He married Donna Marie Bott on Aug.
-19, 1983 in Madison County, Illinois, and she survives.
+19, 1983, in Madison County, and she survives.

-Charles was a graduate of Pleasant Hill High School and received his Bachelors Degree and Masters Degrees from Southern Illinois University of Edwardsville and in 1988, he earned his Doctorate Degree from SIU-E.
+Charles was a graduate of Pleasant Hill High School and received his bachelor's degree and master's degrees from Southern Illinois University-Edwardwardsville.
+In 1988, he earned his doctoral degree from SIU-E.

 Doc enjoyed a wide circle of friends and had many Facebook followers.

-Survivors include his wife, Donna M. Guthrie of rural Nebo; two daughters, Sonya Marie (Keith) Moore of Yorkville, Illinois, and Tenna Lyn ( Mark) Depping of Los Angeles, California; two step-sons, Michael Thornton of Waterloo, Illinois, and Matthew April) Thornton of Springfield, Missouri; grandchildren, Rory James Guthrie ( Stevi) Moore of Yorkville, Abbigayle Elizabeth Depping of Los Angeles, and Nicholas, Sarah, Talon, Alexia and Zachary; a great-grandson, Levi James Guthrie Moore; a sister, Mary Beth ( Edward) Wilson of Washington, Missouri; and a niece, Rashelle Popinski of Brentwood, Missouri.
+Survivors include his wife, Donna M. Guthrie of rural Nebo; two daughters, Sonya Marie (Keith) Moore of Yorkville and Tenna Lyn ( Mark) Depping of Los Angeles, California; two stepsons, Michael Thornton of Waterloo and Matthew April) Thornton of Springfield, Missouri; grandchildren, Rory James Guthrie ( Stevi) Moore of Yorkville, Abbigayle Elizabeth Depping of Los Angeles, California, and Nicholas, Sarah, Talon, Alexia and Zachary; a great-grandson, Levi James Guthrie Moore; a sister, Mary Beth ( Edward) Wilson of Washington, Missouri; and a niece, Rashelle Popinski of Brentwood, Missouri.

-Charles was preceded in death by his parents; and best friend, Jerry D. Springer.
+Charles was preceded in death by his parents and his best friend, Jerry D. Springer.

-Graveside services will be held Thursday, Oct.
-22, at 11 a.m. at Crescent Heights Cemetery in Pleasant Hill, Illinois.

-Visitation will be Wednesday, Oct.
-21, from 3 p.m. - 8 p.m. at the Lummis Funeral Home in Pleasant Hill.

 Memorials may be made to the Pleasant Hill Fire Department, the Calhoun County Ambulance District or to the charity or organization of the donor's choice.